tinxx/MiThermometer2MQTT/README.md

 - Uncomment `#include "BME280_Module.h"` to compile the necessary code for BME280 sensor.

 If sensor code is activated but no BME280 sensor is found, a warning will be printed to serial terminal.

+### Filter Devices (Allow List)

+It is possible to define a list of known devices so that unknown devices are ignored (*allow list*).

+There are several reasons you might want this, e.g.:

+- There might be multiple devices with this firmware on your network because...
+  - one will not pick up data of all your dispersed thermometers.
+  - you want some kind of logical segmentation (i.e. different Wifi networks/MQTT servers/topics/...).
+- You might want to avoid picking up your neighbors thermometer data, too.

+If that is the case, uncomment `#define ONLY_FORWARD_KNOWN_DEVICES` in `secrets.h` and read the next section about *friendly names*.

+### Freindly Device Names

+You can define a list of known devices in `secrets.h` along with custom names.

+To do this, uncomment the block starting with `#define USE_MAC_NAME_MAPPINGS` by removing `/*` and `*/`.
+Then edit the example definitions in the variable `MAC_NAME_MAPPING`.

 ## Dependencies